h-utkuunlu/CMPM/README.md

 	5) pacman.py
 Contains the PacMan class that includes all features of the pacman.

-#RUNNING THE PROGRAM:
+## Running the program
-Simply run the main.py file in the terminal once you have all the components liisted above in the same directory.
+Simply run the main.py file in the terminal once you have all the components listed above in the same directory.

+###### Developers: Halil Utku Unlu and Stefan Niehaus